tedaditya/tedaditya/README.md

 ### Hi there 👋

 # 💫 About Me:
-I'm a Software Engineer that passionate about Web Development and<br>interested in Frontend Development and UI/UX Design.
-I am currently focused on learning<br>more about Frontend Development.
+I'm a Software Engineer that passionate about Web Development and interested in Frontend Development and UI/UX Design.
+I am currently focused on learning more about Frontend Development.

 ## 🌐 Socials: